22 Luxurious Log Cabin Interiors You HAVE To See

 Ontario Waterfront Log Home Screened Porch

-This is the third seating area within the Ontario Waterfront Log Home; again it has a very different feel to the first two.
+This is the third seating area within the Ontario Waterfront Log Home; again it has a very different feel from the first two.

 This room is much more modern and sleek, with the tiled floor and wicker furniture it has more of an outdoor feel to it.